bab3l/terraform-provider-netbox/EXTERNAL_DELETION_TEST_BATCHES.md

 - Added context import to all test files
 - Added update test to rack_type (basic to full config transition)
 - Added external deletion tests to all 6 resources using PreConfig pattern with DcimAPI methods
+- Added 404 handling to rack_role Delete method (was missing)
 - All resources filter by name, slug, or description for deletion lookup
 - All tests use t.Parallel() for concurrent execution
 - Fixed API response handling: Check `items == nil || len(items.Results) == 0` instead of Count pointer